Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's aggregation of ATO data for financial year 2022 shows Bonnyrigg Heights - Bonnyrigg had a median income among taxpayers of $46,093 and an average income of $54,376.
-These figures are lower than national averages of $56,994 and $80,856 in Greater Sydney respectively.
-As of March 2025, estimated incomes based on Wage Price Index growth would be approximately $50,979 (median) and $60,140 (average).
-Census 2021 data indicates individual incomes are at the 4th percentile ($513 weekly), while household income is at the 40th percentile.
-The earnings profile shows that 31.3% of locals (5,467 people) fall into the $1,500 - 2,999 income bracket, similar to the surrounding region where 30.9% occupy this category.
+AreaSearch's aggregation of postcode level ATO data released for financial year ending June 2022 shows Bonnyrigg Heights - Bonnyrigg had a median taxpayer income of $46,093 and an average income of $54,376.
+These figures are lower than the national averages of $56,994 and $80,856 for Greater Sydney respectively.
+Based on Wage Price Index growth from June 2022 to September 2025 (an estimated period of 3 years), current estimates suggest a median income of approximately $51,905 and an average income of around $61,233 in Bonnyrigg Heights - Bonnyrigg.
+According to Census 2021 data, individual incomes rank at the 4th percentile ($513 weekly), while household incomes rank at the 40th percentile.
+The earnings profile indicates that 31.3% of locals (5,469 people) fall into the $1,500 - $2,999 income bracket, similar to the surrounding region where 30.9% are in this category.
 Housing affordability pressures are severe, with only 81.4% of income remaining after housing costs, ranking at the 38th percentile.

 Frequently Asked Questions - Income